ykadowak/mcp-grafana/README.md

   - [ ] Metric names
   - [ ] Label names
   - [ ] Label values
-- [ ] Search, create, update and close incidents, including attaching notes and other activity
+- [x] Search, create, update and close incidents
 - [ ] Start Sift investigations and view the results

 The list of tools is configurable, so you can choose which tools you want to make available to the MCP client.